SQL to JSON Converter

 Convert SQL SELECT query results to JSON format instantly with automatic formatting, validation, and sample data generation.
 Perfect for API integration, data processing, and database-to-JSON transformation with comprehensive query parsing and structured output.

-Complete Guide: SQL to JSON Converter
+What is SQL to JSON Converter?

 The SQL to JSON Converter parses SQL INSERT statements and transforms them into JSON format.
 It extracts the table name, column names, and row values from INSERT INTO ...
 VALUES statements and outputs a JSON array of objects where each object represents a row.
 The tool handles multiple INSERT statements and various SQL value formats.
 All processing happens in the browser.